learn-co-students/first-ide-lab-bootcamp-prep-000/README.md

   <br>

   After you edit a file, you must save it.
-As mentioned above, each file tab will indicate if the file has been changed and not saved by putting a dot on the right corner of the tab.
+The file tab in the text editor will indicate if the file has been changed and not saved by putting a dot on the right corner of the tab.
 Once you're done editing a file, save it by pressing ⌘+S (Command and S at the same time) on a Mac, or Ctrl+S (Control and S at the same time) on Windows.

   <img src="//s3-us-west-2.amazonaws.com/curriculum-content/onboarding/first-ide-lab/notsaved.png" style="display: inline-block;" height="auto" width="auto"/>